llw2/IT202/README.md

-# IT202 - Setup for M5 Project task management
+# IT202 - Setup for M6 User Roles